Kerry H. King, MD

 A third generation physician, Dr. King graduated with honors from the University of Florida and received his medical degree from the University of South Florida College of Medicine.
 Following his internship and residency at the University of Tennessee in Memphis, Dr. King completed a fellowship in gastroenterology at the University of Cincinnati.
 While there, he received the “Golden Apple" house staff teaching award.

-Dr. King treats patients with a wide variety of gastrointestinal diseases and has a particular interest in inflammatory bowel disease (IBD), GERD and Barrett's esophagus, pancreatico-biliary disorders, as well as hepatitis B and C. In addition to performing colon cancer screenings and hemorrhoid banding, he is experienced in several advanced therapeutic procedures including radiofrequency ablation for Barrett's esophagus (HALO procedure) and ERCP.
+Dr. King treats patients with a wide variety of gastrointestinal diseases and has a particular interest in inflammatory bowel disease (IBD), GERD, Barrett's esophagus, pancreatico-biliary disorders, as well as hepatitis B and C. In addition to performing colon cancer screenings and hemorrhoid banding, he is experienced in several advanced therapeutic procedures including radiofrequency ablation for Barrett's esophagus and ERCP.

-Dr. King volunteers for a number of community medical clinics and has served on several overseas medical mission trips.
-He currently serves as an Assistant Professor of Medicine at the Emory University School of Medicine.
-He first joined Atlanta Gastroenterology Associates in 2000.
+As a volunteer, he serves at several community medical clinics and participates in overseas medical mission trips.
+In addition, he has served as an assistant professor of medicine at the Emory University School of Medicine.
+Dr. King speaks Spanish and first joined Atlanta Gastroenterology Associates in 2000.